Publishing files

 You can republish a processing set any time after the Publish Files option is enabled after the previous publish job is complete.
 Republishing is required after retrying errors if you want to see the previously errored documents in your workspace.

 To republish, click Publish Files.
-The same workflow for publishing files applies to republish with the exception that Relativity doesn't re-copy the settings from the profile to the data sources that you are publishing.
+The same workflow for publishing files applies to republish with the exception that Relativity does not re-copy the settings from the profile to the data sources that you are publishing.

-When you click Publish Files again, you're presented with a confirmation message containing information about the job you're about to submit.
-If you haven't mapped any fields in the workspace, the message will reflect this.
+When you click Publish Files again, you are presented with a confirmation message containing information about the job you are about to submit.
+If you haven not mapped any fields in the workspace, the message reflects this.
 Click Publish to proceed or Cancel to return to the processing set layout.

 Publish files confirmation message